 The new desert map, Miramar, is larger than the default forest map of Erangel.
 To cut down on drop zone confusion, refer to this list of strong drop locations.
 In general, you’re looking for drops that are low risk and offer strong loot.
 In solos and duos, you can choose more isolated locations.
 In squads, you’ll need to find spots with enough supplies for a full team.
 Major cities work well but are dangerous.
 Keep to the outskirts if possible or experiment with smaller towns.
 They tend to have plenty of loot and draw less competition.

 If you’re directly above your dropzone, it’s essential to angle yourself straight towards the ground and press W. Done properly, your character will pick up a great deal of speed and pull their parachute a little closer to the ground as well.
 These extra seconds could mean the difference between snatching loot or getting ambushed by anyone else near your dropzone.

 It is crucial to get your hands on a gear as fast as possible.
 Search every room in nearby buildings.
 You’re looking for a few essentials: weapons, ammo, medical supplies, armor, and backpacks.
 Even if you’re not a fan of a weapon at first, pick it up.
 Something is better than nothing in the early game and you’ll earn plenty of loot robbing the corpse of fallen enemies.

 Pick things up quickly

-The default keybind for grabbing supplies is F, but this is actually the slowest way of grabbing loot.
-It’s much faster to open your inventory and right click on the supplies on the left side of your menu.
+The default keybind for grabbing supplies is F, but this is slow and your risk picking the wrong item if you’re in a hurry.
+It’s much faster to open your inventory with either the I or TAB key and right click on the supplies on the left side of your menu.
 I prefer to click and drag, which also works if you’re fast.

 Increase inventory capacity with backpacks and armor